Downeastrussell/bangazon-inc/book-1-orientation/chapters/CSHARP_INTRO.md

 # C# Collections and Loops

 The C# language has many ways to store a collection of items.
-You'll quickly see that C# is much more verbose when you write your source code, because the developer needs to provide all of the instructions to the compiler, unlike JavaScript or other dynamically typed languages.
+You'll quickly see that C# is verbose when you write your source code, because the developer needs to provide all of the instructions to the compiler, unlike JavaScript or other dynamically typed languages.

 We'll look at a simple type of collection first - list of strings.
 Add the following code to your `Main` method.